-A district "Pre-planned Absence" form may be completed prior to the absence to make arrangements with teachers to obtain assignments and obtain make up work.
-A pre-planned absence from school will be an excused absence.
+A district "Pre-planned Absence" form must be completed and turned into the office prior to the absence to make arrangements with teachers to obtain assignments and obtain make-up work.
+A pre-planned absence from school will be treated as an excused absence.